 Under the Data Protection Act 2018 images of pupils and staff will not be displayed in public, either in print or online, without consent.
-On admission to each Foundation school parents/carers will be asked to sign a photography consent form.
+On admission to each Group school parents/carers will be asked to sign a photography consent form.
 For pupils 13 and above their explicit consent is also required.
-The Foundation does this to prevent repeatedly asking parents for consent over the school year, which is time-consuming for both parents and the Foundation.
+The Group does this to prevent repeatedly asking parents for consent over the school year, which is time-consuming for both parents and the Group.
 The terms of use of photographs never change, and so consenting to the use of photographs of your child over a period rather than a one-off incident does not affect what you are consenting to.

-Published images do not identify pupils or put them at risk of being identified unless they or their parents/carers consent except that pupils may be identified by their first name only.
+Published images do not identify pupils or put them at risk of being identified unless they or their parents/carers consent.
+Pupils may be identified by their first name only.

 Images published on the website cannot be reused or manipulated.
-Only images created by or for the school/Foundation will be used in public and pupils may not be approached or photographed while in school or doing school activities without the Foundation/school's permission.
+Only images created by or for the school/Group will be used in public and pupils may not be approached or photographed while in school or doing school activities without the Group/school's permission.

-The Foundation follows general rules on the use of photographs/videos of pupils:
+The Group follows general rules on the use of photographs/videos of pupils:

-13.1.1 By Parents
+13.2.1 By Parents

 - Parents and others are welcome to take digital images and videos of their children at school events for their own personal use, with consideration and courtesy for cast members or performers on stage and the comfort of others.
-Flash photography can disturb others in the audience, or even cause distress for those with medical conditions; the Foundation therefore asks that it is not used at indoor events - Parents are asked not to take photographs of other pupils, except incidentally as part of a group shot, without the prior agreement of that pupil's parents, and publish them on any social media or otherwise publish those images or videos - Parents should take care taken when taking photos or videos to ensure that pupils are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute (they should not be filmed backstage during productions or in changing rooms). - The Foundation does not however agree to any such photographs or videos being used for any other purpose. - The Foundation reserves the right to refuse or withdraw permission to film or take photographs (at a specific event or more generally), from any parent who does not follow these guidelines, or is otherwise reasonably felt to be making inappropriate images - Parents are reminded that copyright issues may prevent the Foundation from permitting the filming or recording of some plays and concerts.
-The Foundation will print a reminder in the programme of events where issues of copyright apply
+Flash photography can disturb others in the audience, or even cause distress for those with medical conditions; the Group therefore asks that it is not used at indoor events - Parents are asked not to take photographs of other pupils, except incidentally as part of a group shot, without the prior agreement of that pupil's parents, and publish them on any social media or otherwise publish those images or videos - Parents should take care taken when taking photos or videos to ensure that pupils are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute (they should not be filmed backstage during productions or in changing rooms). - The Group does not however agree to any such photographs or videos being used for any other purpose.

+- The Group reserves the right to refuse or withdraw permission to film or take photographs (at a specific event or more generally), from any parent who does not follow these guidelines, or is otherwise reasonably felt to be making inappropriate images - Parents are reminded that copyright issues may prevent the Group from permitting the filming or recording of some plays and concerts.
+The Group will print a reminder in the programme of events where issues of copyright apply - At Grimsdell, parents are not permitted to take photographs or use their mobile phones at any time around the School other than events described above

-13.1.2 By Pupils
+13.2.3 By Pupils